 The company needed a solution that could help planners optimize the plan in minutes rather than in several hours, achieving a higher utilization and delivering better KPIs on a global scale.

-NEXOGEN AI Planner is able to calculate with EC561 regulation and other business constraints, for example: selecting the right trailer types or making sure that the driver has an ADR license.
+NEXOGEN Fleet Planner is able to calculate with EC561 regulation and other business constraints, for example: selecting the right trailer types or making sure that the driver has an ADR license.
 The planning process consists of three steps.
 First, assets and cargo data is received from the SAP TMS and FMS systems, then the system performs the global plan in minutes, and then the result is being displayed on the planning screen.
 From there, the planning team can then review the plan and manage the dispatching process.

 The "loaded ratio" increased from 87% to 92%, which greatly reduced empty kms.
 This saved millions of EUR in fuel costs.